-A second parameter is the reference speed, S{ref} , at which the arrow symbol has a length equal to the scaling length parameter, L{ref} .
-Here S{ref} is chosen to be 5 kn and L{ref} is taken to be 10.0 mm.
+A third parameter is the reference speed, S{ref} , at which the arrow symbol has a length equal to the scaling height parameter, H{ref} .
+Here S{ref} is chosen to be 5 kn and H{ref} is taken to be 10.0 mm.
 Let S be the current speed to be displayed.
 If S exceeds S{high} , then S{high} is substituted for that speed, since areas of extremely high current speeds are rare and are likely to be avoided by navigators anyway.
-Therefore, a current with a speed of S will be displayed with a length, L (mm), computed by:
+Therefore, a current with a speed of S will be displayed with a height, H (mm), computed by: